Alt Text as Poetry

 I’m a 5-foot-2-inch, blond, white person.
 I’m a fairly small person and I’m in my early 30s, though people often tell me I look younger.
 I have a physical disability that affects my walking, so I move with a slight wobble.
 I’m currently writing from home where I’m wearing a blue, gingham PJ-set.

-More about Shannon on Shannon's website.
+More about Finnegan on Finnegan's website.

 Book — our workbook!